AILAB-CEFET-RJ/gerdisc/backend/README.md

-# **Gerdisc**
+# **Saga**

-Gerdisc is a web-based information system designed to manage the registration and information of students enrolled in the MSc program in Computer Science at CEFET/RJ.
+Saga is a web-based information system designed to manage the registration and information of students enrolled in the MSc program in Computer Science at CEFET/RJ.
 The system is intended to replace the current spreadsheet-based approach, which has become increasingly cumbersome to manage as the volume of data grows.

 ### Architecture